al1ych/dart-code-visualization/README.md

 - [x] Project tree
 - [x] Upload the source files of the input project
 - [ ] Modular scoping 🔨
+- [ ] Show List of usages of a decl and jump

 ### Medium priority